Sanjana679/Sanjana679.github.io/_projects/cs5756-final-proj.md

         + 0.4 * (shared_progress + coverage_bonus * 0.1)
 ```

-3. _Entirely Shared Rewards_: All agents receive the same reward, which is a function of collective progress.
+3._Entirely Shared Rewards_: All agents receive the same reward, which is a function of collective progress.
 (This encourages global coordination).

 ```python
     def shared():